openvinotoolkit/open_model_zoo/demos/handwritten_text_recognition_demo/python/README.md

 Options:
   -h, --help            Show this help message and exit.
   -m MODEL, --model MODEL
-                        Required.
                         Path to an .xml file with a trained model.
   -i INPUT, --input INPUT
                         Required.
 Path to an image to infer -d DEVICE, --device DEVICE